dadukhankevin/aura/README.md

 ```

-The above example includes everything you need to know about Aura *so far*.
+> The above example includes everything you need to know about Aura *so far*.

-To see more examples...
+---

 ## Examples

 Explore these examples to see Aura in action: